 We suggest you stick as much as you can with black and white, unless you are aware of the different levels of color blindness and you plan your presentation accordingly.

 Always use dark colors on light backgrounds or light colors on dark backgrounds.
 Try to avoid colored text on colored backgrounds.
+You can use contrastchecker.com to verify that you have a good contrast for your text content.

 NOTE: code editors and CLI tools should also display high contrast color themes if you use them during your presentation.